The Best 4-Day London Itinerary for First Timers

 Buckingham Palace is the official home of the Queen of the United Kingdom and is where the Changing of the Guard Ceremony takes place.
-The ceremony starts at 10:45 am and lasts about 45 minutes.
-It is a must-do when in London for a few days!
+The guard changing ceremony starts at 10:45 am and lasts about 45 minutes.
+It is a must-do when in London for a few days.

 Originally built in 1703, the Palace has gone under numerous additions and changes, transforming it into one of the most iconic buildings in England and London.
 During WWll, the Palace survived nine bombings.

 Today, there are over 700 rooms in the Palace, with 50 royal and guest bedrooms, 188 staff bedrooms, 78 bathrooms, and 19 staterooms.
 Also found within Buckingham Palace is a police station, a movie theatre, a pool, and a post office.
 The palace grounds contain London's largest private garden, a lake, tennis courts, and a helipad.

 While you can always view the Palace from the outside, you can only visit the inside in the months of July, September, and October.
 If you are planning your four days in London during these months, you'll want to purchase a ticket for a tour beforehand.
 The tour typically takes a few hours, so wear comfortable shoes.

 Westminster Abbey is a breathtaking gothic-style church that is a royal place for coronations, weddings, and burials.
 While most people know it as Westminster Abbey, the building's official name is the Collegiate Church of St Peter, Westminster.